 Time limit: Total testing time allowed is 6 hours, which contains all breaks and the tutorial and sample questions at the beginning.
 All breaks are optional in NCLEX-RN Exam.

-NCLEX-RN exam format: multiple-choice is the most of the test items, but there are some other types, such as:
+Multiple-choice is the most of the test items, but there are some other types, such as:

-Number question: 75 is the minimum number of questions and 265 is the maximum.
+75 is the minimum number of questions and 265 is the maximum.
 Among this, 15 of them are experimental questions that do not count toward the score, but you will not know which ones these are.

-The NCLEX-RN is scored using a unique system.
+The NCLEX-RN exam is scored using a unique system.
 Instead of receiving a point value that reflects either the number of correct answers or the average difficulty level of questions you answered, the score here will be a hundred in “logits.”

 A logit is a unit of measurement that implies the relative difference between your estimated ability level (relied on your level of education, training, and experience) and your ability level (relied on how you performed on the test).
 The board sets up a revised passing standard every three years.
 At this test, you will need a logit of 0.00 or better.